-The Journal of Electromyography and Kinesiology recently published a special issue focused on spinal manipulation (for a list of the articles published, click here).
+The Journal of Electromyography and Kinesiology published a special issue focused on spinal manipulation (for a list of the articles published, click here).

 Some of my favorites articles: